Fun Las Vegas Itinerary – 3 Days in Las Vegas

 Where to Stay in Las Vegas

-Most visitors stay in the famous Vegas hotels such as Caesars Palace Hotel & Casino or The Venetian Resort which ensures you are smack bang among the Vegas madness.
+Most visitors stay in famous Vegas hotels such as Caesars Palace Hotel or The Venetian Resort, which ensures they are smack bang in the middle of the Vegas madness.

 Quick Las Vegas Packing List